General Information

 Sonning Bridge has traffic lights because it is too narrow for traffic in both directions simultaneously.
 It is the only road bridge across the Thames between Henley-on-Thames and Reading.
 Thus there are large queues during the morning and evening rush hours.
 An additional bridge to relieve the traffic problems has been a subject of debate for many years, but nothing has been done to alleviate the problem and there are no current plans in this direction.

-Text imported from Wikipedia article "Sonning Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Sonning Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants